 The program handed in at the end of the Planning session shall be returned to the candidates.
 The candidates will be required to key-in and execute the Java program on seen and unseen inputs individually on the Computer and show execution to the Visiting Examiner.
 A printout of the program listing including output results should be attached to the answer script containing the algorithm and handwritten program.
 This should be returned to the examiner.
-The program should be sufficiently documented so that the algorithm, representation and development process is clear from reading the program.
-Large differences between the planned program and the printout will result in loss of marks.
+The program should be sufficiently documented so that the algorithm, representation and development process is clear from reading the program and the printout will result in loss of marks.